MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

  ![New session policy](./media/new-session-policy.png)

 4. Under **Session control type**, select **Monitor all activities and control file download**.
-This will give you the ability to monitor everything your users do within a Salesforce session, and will give you control to block and protect downloads in real time.
-You will also be able to filter file content based on the Cloud App Security built-in DLP or an external DLP.
+This gives you the ability to monitor everything your users do within a Salesforce session, and gives you control to block and protect downloads in real time.
+You are also able to filter file content based on the Cloud App Security built-in DLP or an external DLP.

  ![session policy control type](./media/session-policy-control-type.png)

-5. Under **Activity source,** and **Activity filters** select the following:
+5. Under **Activity source,** and **Activity filters** select the  settings:
     - **Device tag**: Select **Compliant**,  **Domain joined**, or **Valid client certificate** as needed.
     - **App**: Select the app you want to control.

  > [!NOTE]
- > This is not required if you want to block download across all apps sent from Azure AD.
-If you want the policy to apply to a specific app, it will apply to the app you select here.
+ > If you want to block download across all apps sent from Azure AD, this is not required.
+If you want the policy to apply to a specific app, it applies to the app you select here.

-7. Alternatively, if you want to block the downloads for locations that are not part of your corporate network, under **Activity source,** and **Activity filters** select the following:
+7. Alternatively, if you want to block the downloads for locations that are not part of your corporate network, under **Activity source,** and **Activity filters** select the following options:

   - **IP address** or **Location**: You can use either of these two parameters to identify non-corporate, or unknown locations, from which a user might be trying to access sensitive data.

-  If you want to block downloads from BOTH unmanaged devices and non-corporate locations, you will have to create two session policies, one that sets the **Activity source** using hte location and one that sets the **Activity source** to unmanaged devices.
+  If you want to block downloads from BOTH unmanaged devices and non-corporate locations, you have to create two session policies, one that sets the **Activity source** using the location and one that sets the **Activity source** to unmanaged devices.

  ![session policy activity source](./media/session-policy-activity-filters.png)

-6. Under **Activity source,** and **File filters** select the following:
+6. Under **Activity source,** and **File filters** set the  filters:
     - **Classification labels**: If you use Azure Information Protection classification labels and want to filter the files based on a specific Azure Information Protection Classification label.
     - Select **File name** or **File type** to apply restrictions based on these.